Welcome, Admitted Graduate Students

 And congratulations!
-We are thrilled to welcome you to the School of the Museum of Fine Arts at Tufts University.
+We are thrilled to welcome you to the School of the Museum of Fine Arts and Tufts Graduate School of Arts and Sciences.

-This year’s admitted graduate classes are comprised of thoughtful, curious, and passionate artists, eager to connect scholarship to creative process.
-You submitted thoughtful work, showcasing your commitment to addressing social justice, gender equality, environmental conservation, and more.
+This year’s admitted graduate classes are comprised of thoughtful, curious, and passionate makers, eager to connect scholarship to creative process.
+You submitted thoughtful work, showcasing your commitment to addressing issues of social justice, gender equality, conservation, sustainability and beyond.
 You donate your time to local organizations, participate in residencies around the world, work in museums and education, and are bravely setting a course for a lifelong commitment to artistic practice.
 We are eager to have you join our community.

 Student Employment

-MFA candidates can apply for teaching assistantships (TA) after their first semester.
-The Graduate Programs Office will communicate which classes need TA positions filled each semester.
+MFA candidates can apply for graduate assistantships (GA) after their first semester.
+The Graduate Programs Office will communicate which classes need GA positions filled each semester.
 Students will apply to the faculty member of the class with a cover letter and CV.

 Additional local employment opportunities in the arts can be found on sites such as Hire Culture.